Napat/git_newbie/content_01.md

 - Distributed Repository[Distributed version controlsystem: DVCS]
  + Support both Online(remote) and Offline(local) repository committing

+## First to know, Git config

+Git configuration use to keep many config like developer's name, email, status coloring, diff, tools, alias commands and more.
+When executing, git then look for config at 3 levels location.
-First to know, Git configuration can select write locate by 4 options, `--system`, `--global`, `--local` and `--file <filename>`.
+There are 4 options to select config write location, `--system`, `--global`, `--local` and `--file <filename>`.

+`git config --system`: Write config for entire system(all users/projects).
+ + Config stored in `/etc/gitconfig`

-`--system`: To save config for entire system that will use for all user.
+`git config --global`: Write config for all projects for current user.
- + Config path is `/etc/gitconfig`

-`--global`: To save git config for our user level.
- + Config path is `~/.gitconfig`(or `~/.config/git/config`) file
+ + Config stored in `~/.gitconfig`(or `~/.config/git/config`) file

-`--local`: By default, git config will save new config value to the repository local configuration file.
+`git config` or `git config --local`: By default, git config values are writed to current project config file.
- + Config path is `<project dir>/.git/config`.
+ + Config stored in `<project dir>/.git/config`.

-`--file <filename>`: Use to create or write config to any specific path.
+`git config --file <filename>`: There is optional write config to any specific path, maybe to use when replace export linux's env to non-standard values.
+See Somehack belows.

 The first place Git looks for the values is `system` level, the next is `global` level.
 Finally, Git looks for configuration values in `local`(project) level.

-Note that,
-`system` values will replace by `global` values. `global` values will replace by `local` values.
+** project overrides global and global overrides system. **

+Some hack:
+We can also point the environment variable `GIT_CONFIG` to a file that git config should use.
+With `GIT_CONFIG=~/.gitconfig-A git config key value` the specified file gets manipulated.

 For example to setup configuration for global/local repositories
 ```